kyrylo/pry-theme-collection/README.md

 Installation
 ------------

-* On GNU/Linux

-    Download theme and put it in `$XDG_CONFIG_HOME/pry-theme` directory.

-* On Mac OS
+* On GNU/Linux and Mac OS

-    Download theme and put in `$HOME/Library/Application Support/pry-theme` directory.
+    Put your theme file in `$HOME/.pry/themes` directory.

 Contribution guide
 ------------------